 - Add New Note – this button enables you to add a new note to the list by typing text in the pop-up window.
 At the bottom of the text field is an Internal Note checkbox.
 By placing a tick here, this note will not print on client-facing reports.

 - When you click Save on the note, it will be stored in the note field along with the name of the user entering the note, the name of the work order where the note was added, and a date and time stamp.

 - Note Options – at the bottom of the note field is an options button with three settings.

 - All Client Notes – click this button to see every not associated with the customer on the work order, no matter where or when it was entered.

 - Notes: Show List/Show Details – this toggle button changes how the notes appear in the note portal.
 Show List organizes the notes in a nice neat list.
-The problem here is that the note space is limited so you may not see the entire description.
+The problem here is that the note space is limited, so you may not see the entire description.
 Show Details will print every note in full, but it can be more difficult to distinguish between notes from different days.

 - Sales Order Docs tab – on this tab, you will find copies of documents that have been stored on the Sales Order.
-This would be things like blueprints, copies of contracts, or other documents.
+These would be things like blueprints, copies of contracts, or other documents.
 These documents need to be flagged as Viewable on Project/WOs on the Sales Order Document tab.

 The media tab functions much like the Notes tab except that it is for storing pictures and media files.
 The number on the media tab represents the number of media files available for viewing.

-This is a great place to store job site photos, programming files, or other non-note related documents.
+This is a great place to store job site photos, programming files, or other non-note-related documents.
 Just be aware that for the file to be viewable, the user must have a program to open the document.
 For example, if you store a Crestron programming file here, it will only be viewable if the user has a program that reads Crestron programming files.